Kota

 Share it with the world!

-• Mandatory benefits, like paid annual leave.
+• Mandatory benefits, like pension access and paid annual leave.

 • State-sponsored benefits, like the State Pension and maternity benefits.